michelk/saga-cmd.hs/README.md

 ## Usage

 `sagaPipe` lets you chain `saga_cmd` commands.
-The program needs the follwing specification:
+The program could be used in two ways.
+Common for both modes are specification of parameters to use during conversion and the input-file.

--   source-format
+-   **Source-Target:** Specify a source-format and target-format

--   destination-format

--   parameters to use for conversion
+-   **Processing-pathway:** Specify pathway/route to go exlicitly

--   input-file

 ## From-To combinations